OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 .. note::
-    When utilizing SILC with SmartSim ensemble functionality, the key provided to SILC tensor functions may be manipulated before placement in or retrieval from the database in order to avoid key collisions between ensemble members.
+    When utilizing SILC with SmartSim ensemble functionality, the key provided by the user may be manipulated before placement in or retrieval from the database in order to avoid key collisions between ensemble members.
 Therefore, when using SmartSim ensemble functionality, retrieval of a tensor using the Redis